bd4/Hello_jsrun/README.md

 * During testing you might try something like `jsrun -n1 -a3 -g1 ./jsrun_layout`, which will cause multiple MPI ranks to access the same GPU.
 Because the compute mode of the GPUs on Summit are set to EXCLUSIVE_PROCESS by default, this will cause errors.
 Therefore, you should either enable MPS with the `-alloc_flags gpumps` flag or set the compute mode to DEFAULT using the `-alloc_flags gpudefault` flag.
 For more information about the GPU compute modes and MPS, please see https://docs.nvidia.com/deploy/pdf/CUDA_Multi_Process_Service_Overview.pdf.

 * The RT_GPU_id in the output refers to the runtime device id, whereas the GPU_id refers to the device id that would be reported by CUDA_VISIBLE_DEVICES (which is currently not available with jsrun).

+* This code uses hard-coded values of the Bus IDs to map GPUs, so it will only work on Summit.
+You would need to modify the Bus IDs for other systems.